IrinaPolt/painting_project/README.md

 ## The process

-* added the uploading of image and its setting as a background for canvas;
+* added the uploading of an image and its setting as a background for canvas;
 * added console logging of the brush movement - the coordinates (x, y) are being stored inside the array;
 * added logging of the eraser movement:
     * the coordinates are supposed to be compared with brush drawn figure coordinates;